Code-Institute-Submissions/EternalCityCrawls/README.md

 The navigation bar is sticky, and show Eternal city crawl log on the left, that can be clicked to redirect the user to the main page.
 On *Django* **back-end** the user is checked and the navbar can have 2 distinct aspect, whether the user is logged on or not; is worth to mention that all the controls and the status of the user are managed via the context within the Django Template; there is also a strong emphasis on defensive design in **back-end**, to prevent rogue navigation to section which require log-in.

-All Visitory have access to 2 distinct drop down:
+All Visitors have access to 2 distinct drop down:

 - All Tours Drop Down Menu containing link to tour page with ordering:
     1. by cost
     2. by category
     3. by rating

 - Category Drop Down Menu containing link to each category: